 After you introduce yourself in an interview, be prepared to answer the follow-up questions.
 Hiring professionals ask these questions to test your honesty and integrity.
-A series of questions related to what you said in the introduction can revel whether you were being honest or not.
+A series of questions related to what you said in the introduction can reveal whether you were being honest or not.
 Thus, try to be as real as you can while introducing yourself in the interview and be prepared to answer these questions!

-Tips for Best Self-Introduction in Interview
+Tips for Best Self Introduction in Interview

 Now that you are familiarized with answering the different questions for introduction in an interview, here are the key tips you can use for self-introduction in the interview: